Alcohol Free Wedding

-Now that we had the beach, the venue, and the guests, it was time to crack down on the drinks.
-I know that dry weddings are a touchy subject for a lot of people, but I also knew having one was a major part of my wedding vision.
+Now that we had the beach, the venue, and the guests for our destination wedding, it was time to crack down on the drinks.
+I know that an alcohol free wedding is a touchy subject for a lot of people, but I also knew having one was a major part of my wedding vision.
 Yes, even as a little girl, I just knew I was not going to have alcohol at my wedding.
 I had seen the negative side of it too many times, and I didn’t want to pay and contribute to something I am against.
 I am NOT putting down any brides who chose to incorporate alcohol, it just isn’t for us and our wedding vision.

 Surprisingly, everyone took it really well.
 A lot of people knew my reasoning for not liking alcohol, and they also said it was smart financially.
-One of the guests actually asked me if I would take offense to them getting a cocktail at the nearby bar (of course it wouldn’t), and I thought that was awesome that they respected my decision that much.
+One of the guests actually asked me if I would take offense to them getting a cocktail at the nearby bar (of course it wouldn’t), and I thought that was awesome that they respected my decision to have an alcohol free wedding that much.

-Now that we got the hard part over with, it was time to plan how to go about this.
+Now that we got the hard part over with, it was time to plan how to go about this for our destination wedding.
 I looked into many different “bar” ideas, because I still wanted everyone to enjoy being there.
 Some of the things we looked at were:

 - A soda bar.
 I had seen several pictures of these, and I love how pretty the colors look in the photos.
 Mix this with colored candy, and it’s the perfect thing to add a unique touch.
 I was even thinking of coordinating the colors to our wedding colors to make it more fun.

 - Mocktails.
 There are so many different recipes out there, and they look just like the cocktails everyone loves.
 They look so delicious, and everyone wins in this case.
 You get the mixed drinks, minus alcohol.